adv-andrew/andrewvu.io/content/posts/my-first-post.md

 For anyone reading this (especially recruiters 👀), this is a space worth paying attention to.
 The intersection of **computer vision**, **AI reasoning**, and **system automation** is going to create entirely new categories of software.

 Plus, it's just really fun to watch an AI try to use Windows and get confused by the same UI quirks that annoy all of us.

-*[Image placeholder: Fun screenshot of UFO2 getting confused by a Windows dialog box]*

 ---